pretix/pretix-docs/docs/topics/gift-cards.md

 !!!
 Note
     pretix treats gift cards as "multi-purpose vouchers" within the meaning of EU Council Directive 2016/1065 of 27 June 2016. pretix does not support charging taxes on the sale of gift cards.
-    Instead, taxes will always be charged on the purchase for which gift cards are used.
+    Instead, taxes will always be charged on the purchase for which the respective gift card is used.

 ## Prerequisites